 Alyssa has noticed many of her fellow healthcare practitioners first became interested in their field when they found themselves battling a health challenge of their own.
 For Alyssa, it happened the opposite way.
 Always maintaining a healthy lifestyle, Alyssa had never faced any significant health conditions of her own – that is, until she began her private practice.
 About a year into starting her private practice, the stress took its toll and Alyssa developed acid reflux.
 Since the focus of her practice is helping patients with digestive conditions, Alyssa was well-equipped to manage this condition, and was given the opportunity to see what it’s like in the patient’s shoes.
 She was able to see how stress had triggered the problem, but how changes in her diet and lifestyle were necessary to correct the imbalances that had been created by the stress.
 After a gradual and step by step journey in changing her diet and learning to reduce and manage her stress, Alyssa is now symptom free and feeling better than ever.

-Alyssa lives in Chandler, AZ which is a suburb on the Southern side of Phoenix.
-She has lived in Arizona since she was 8 years old, and loves that she can spend time outdoors all “winter” long – hiking, walking the dog, and playing with her nieces Olivia and Maggie.
+Alyssa lives in Gilbert, AZ which is a suburb on the Eastern side of Phoenix.
+She has lived in Arizona since she was 8 years old, and loves that she can spend time outdoors all “winter” long – hiking, walking the dog, and playing with her nieces Maggie, Olivia, Annabelle, and Zoe.
 One of 4 siblings, Alyssa is very close with her family who is split between Phoenix and Flagstaff (Flagstaff is 3 hours North of Phoenix at 7000 feet elevation and therefore is more of a mountain terrain than desert).
 So, she enjoys frequent visits up North to cool off when the summer heat becomes overwhelming.

 Alyssa lives a healthy lifestyle, eating the food that feel best for her (which includes lean animal protein, fruits, vegetables, beans, nuts, and certain whole grains, but little dairy).
 She loves cooking and exploring new whole food recipes.
-She makes sure to move her body 5 times per week, no longer to burn calories like in her earlier years, but mainly to feel good.
+She makes sure to move her body at least 5 times per week, no longer to burn calories like in her earlier years, but mainly to feel good.
 She enjoys the energy of groups fitness classes, the convenience of exercise videos and apps, and the physical benefits of weight lifting and running.
 She also spoils her dog every morning with an hour long walk.
-Alyssa’s favorite things include her dog and cats, her work, crossing things off her to-do list, being outdoors, crafting, piano music, funny movies, mushrooms, and she has recently discovered the wonderful world of meditation and naps.

 Education and Experience